 Moong Dal and Pyaaz ki Kachori, Bikaneri Bhujia, Bajre ka khichda, Kher Sangri, Lehsun ki Chutney, Churma, Lapsi, Malpua, Ghewar, Alwar ka Mawa, Gond ke Laddoo

 Being a popular destination in India, Rajasthan is well connected with the major states of the country.
-Here is how you can easily reach Rajasthan via air, rail, or road-
+Here is how you can easily how to reach Rajasthan via air, rail, or road-

 The main airports in Rajasthan are located in Jaipur, Udaipur, and Jodhpur.
 These airports operate both domestic and international flights.
 They are also well-connected to major states in India like Delhi, Kolkata, Ahmedabad, Mumbai, Bangalore, and Trivandrum.